Spontaneous hospital water birth

 hospital.
 The midwife arrive about 8ish and was surprised to find I was already fully dilated.
 They were very impressed that I got that far on breathing alone.
 G set up the birth pool and

 but nothing was really working.
 When they checked, he was trying to come out ear first and was not moving any further even when I was pushing.
-So, unfortunately I did end up in hospital
+So, unfortunately, I did end up in the hospital

 5 min and only tiny red marks on his head that disappeared the next day), but we are all healthy and healing now.
 Turned out his cord was wrapped around his neck which was preventing

 him from turning when I was pushing.

 We don’t plan on having any more children, but if we did, we would definitely use hypnobirthing again, the first part of the birth went amazingly and also all the help with the preparation for

 birth and the information to give us confidence in our decisions was absolutely brilliant, so thank you so much.

 We had a little boy we’ve named R just over two weeks ago.
 A home birth whilst T was sleeping in the next room and all natural labour and relatively easy in comparison to previously it was near enough

 everything we could have hoped for.
 I’m very glad we did the hypnobirthing course with you, I think that preparation made a huge difference, and one of my midwives did ask about the posters I’d printed off

 and put around the room (some of the image affirmation ones from the KGH website).
 I was hoping to be able to make it to one of either the positive birth groups or homebirth groups soon to share our story,